tobylee12345/Practice-Project-1-Covid-Case-Analysis/README.md

 <br/>

-First, let's have a look at the total cases vs total deaths in Australia
+First, let's have a look at the **Total cases vs Total deaths in Australia.**

 ![](project-images/1.png)